India's Royal Enfield recalls about 237,000 motorcycles on ignition coil defect

-Eicher Motors-owned (EICH.NS) Royal Enfield said on Wednesday it will recall close to 236,966 motorcycles across some models due to defects in the ignition coil that can cause misfiring and, in rare cases, an electric short circuit.
+BENGALURU (Reuters) -Eicher Motors-owned Royal Enfield said on Wednesday it will recall close to 236,966 motorcycles across some models due to defects in the ignition coil that can cause misfiring and, in rare cases, an electric short circuit.

 Royal Enfield is an iconic brand in India, the world’s biggest motorbike market, with a dedicated fan-following for its range of cruisers and classic-looking motorcycles.